chocolatey/choco-wiki/QuickDeployment/QuickDeploymentEnvironment.md

 * [[Chocolatey Commercial Installation|Installation-Licensed]]
 * [[Automate Package Internalization|How-To-Setup-Internal-Package-Repository]]

-**NOTE**: If you find that QDE is only good for a POC in your environment as you have thousands of endpoints, you will want to understand how to scale out that infrastructure.
-The above articles really help address that.
+> :memo: **NOTE**: If you find that QDE is only good for a proof-of-concept in your environment due to having thousands of endpoints, you will want to understand how to scale out that infrastructure.
+The above articles address how that is done.

 ## FAQs